THE JUNGLE BOOK (Theatrical Release USA 2016)

 The Jungle Book—

-Jungle Book remake—takes the story into live action as well as Computer-generated Imagery.
+Jungle Book remake—takes the story into live action as well as computer-generated imagery.
 While the film is an outstanding box office success, the challenges in this film are glaringly unresolved.
 Dialogue seems to revolve around scripting rewritten from an earlier cartoon perspective that does not match the tone of this film.
 There is a slowness about the film that hampers the original liveliness found in the fully animated 1967 version of Jungle Book that may be tied to musical scoring.
 The film does not ‘move along well’.
 The cinematography is quite good and the animation is great, but the film fails to provide that ‘wonderfulness’ that makes a Disney film great.
 It will be interesting to compare the 2018 Warner Brothers release of Mowgli: Legend of the Jungle under the direction of Andy Serkis to this film.

 Storyline